UChicagoCANONLab/assessment-pdf-redactor/README.md

 ## Acknowledgments

-Made for the CANON Lab's Scratch Encore project.
+Created for the CANON Lab's Scratch Encore project.